FioneraGH/RxShop/README.md

 ## shop base

-This is a new project .
+This is a new project.

 I refactor this project with rxjava.